-Hong Kong police fire tear gas in running battles with protesters after legislature trashed
+Hong Kong police fire tear gas in running battles after protesters trash legislature

 The protesters, some with cling film wrapped around their arms to protect them from tear gas, once again paralyzed parts of the Asian financial hub as they occupied roads after blocking them off with metal barriers.

-Lam suspended the extradition bill on June 15 after some of the largest and most violent protests in the city in decades, but stopped short of protesters’ demands to scrap it.
+Lam suspended the extradition bill on June 15 but stopped short of protesters’ demands to scrap it.

 It was not immediately clear if the announcement that it would lapse would eventually ease the tension.